collocations.org

 Marriage is seen as a rite of passage.

-6. journey by ship
+6. voyage by ship

-VERB + PASSAGE
+VERB + passage

-during a/the ~
+during a/the passage

 During the passage, she taught herself basic Arabic.